 Prospect Medical Holdings' facilities help coordinate quality care for patients through integrated networks of primary and specialty physicians, in affiliation with hospitals, clinics, other community-based providers and health plans.

 Coordinated Regional Care: A Smart Way to Deliver Healthcare

 Prospect Medical Holdings' vision is to help patients and their families find their way through the complex medical landscape.
 Our model was developed based on population health management—a well-established process of improving clinical health outcomes through improved care coordination and patient engagement—called Coordinated Regional Care (CRC).

 To achieve this vision, Prospect Medical Holdings brought together community hospitals and independent physician groups in the Southern California region under a single umbrella beginning in 2007.
 Instead of working in isolation, our physicians, affiliated medical groups, and hospitals collaborate closely and in partnership with healthcare plans.
 As a result, patients and their families benefit by receiving coordinated, streamlined, and personalized care.

 The CRC model was successfully implemented in this first market, and our continued expansion into new markets has helped drive higher quality care, improved patient outcomes, and lower costs.
-Today, we have 28 owned or managed medical groups with over 20,000 handpicked primary care and specialist physicians, as well as 17 community hospitals in five states, participating in CRC.
+Today, we have 28 owned or managed medical groups with over 20,000 handpicked primary care and specialist physicians, as well as 18 community hospitals in four states, participating in CRC.